 - The difference between sex and gender, from both a biological and cultural standpoint

-- The experiences/challenges of transgender youth
+- The experiences/challenges of supporting transgender people of various ages (prepubertal youth/adolescence/young adulthood)

 Who should attend

-Healthcare professionals, counselors, social workers, educators, guidance counselors, school psychologists, and anyone interested in learning more about the transgender community.
+Human service and healthcare professionals, counselors, social workers, educators, guidance counselors, school psychologists, and anyone interested in learning more about the transgender community.

 Instructors